danishiqbal4/jam-backend/README.md

 This API has 4 endpoints as explained below.
 The API returns success and error messages as JSON data.

+The API authenticates & authorizes and differentiates between admin & user roles users based on the `x-access-token` set in the `header` of each requests.

+You can generate an access token when you signin and set that as `x-access-token` in the `header`.

 - Signup

 This endpoint has 4 required arguments `username`, `email`, `password`, `roles`.